Ukrainian Air Force: 1991–2014

 By 2010, the Air Force was reduced to 45,240 personnel (down from 96,000 in 2002).
 Formations included seven brigades with 188 combat aircraft; two reconnaissance squadrons operated thirty-three Su-24MRs; three transport brigades with 31 aircraft (An-24, An-26, Tupolev Tu-134, and Il-76); a helicopter fleet with 38 Mi-9s, Mi-8s, and Mi-2s.
 While only thirty-nine L-39s were available for training compared to 300 operational in 2002.

 Some upgrade programs were carried to overhaul and upgrade the PSZSU fleet of fighters and fighter-bombers.
 In 2008, 12 Su-25s were upgraded to the Su-25M1K standard.
 In 2011, the Air Force received its first four upgraded MiG-29MU1s with assistance from Rockwell Collins.
 From 2012 onwards, the MiGremont company started working on upgrading Su-27 to the Su-27M1 standard.
-However, due the lack of funds, only part of the fleet was upgraded prior to February 2014.
+However, due to the lack of funds, only part of the fleet was upgraded prior to February 2014.

 Role in the 2014 Russian invasion of Ukraine

-In 2014 the PSZSU was reduced to 144 aircraft, but only two-thirds were operational at the time.
-Due the poor condition of several of their aircraft, some units were severely understrength (for example, the 7th Tactical Aviation Brigade had only 10 operational Su-24M and MRs in February that year).
+In 2014, the PSZSU was reduced to 144 aircraft, but only two-thirds were operational at the time.
+Due to the poor condition of several of their aircraft, some units were severely understrength (for example, the 7th Tactical Aviation Brigade had only 10 operational Su-24M and MRs in February that year).

 Despite its poor condition, the Air Force operated intensively in the Donbas region, inflicting heavy casualties on the pro-Russian insurgents, albeit at a heavy cost.
 During the first four months of the War in Donbas alone, the Ukrainian Air Force and Ukrainian Army Aviation lost four Mi-24 gunships, two Mi-8 helicopters, six Su-25s, three transport aircraft and four strike and air-superiority fighters.
 In total, 20 aircraft were shot down or lost in accidents, 126 were captured by the Russians after their air bases in Crimea were seized; while 51 servicemen of the PSZSU were killed including 16 pilots from February to early September 2014.
 Ukraine later managed to secure the return of 92 of the captured aircraft.